ooatamelbug/tasks-back/README.md

 tasks backend node js

 # this code for
-for make tasks and make sure you finised from it status and you can make all operatior on it delete and update it
+for make tasks and make sure you finished from it status and you can make all operatior on it delete and update it